Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 </p>

-* **Action**: Follow the instructions laid out in the notebook and run each code block to view its outputs.
+* **:green_circle: Action**: Follow the instructions laid out in the notebook and run each code block to view its outputs.

 This concludes Phase 1 of the Perception tutorial.
 In the next phase, you will dive a little bit into randomization code and learn how to build your own custom Randomizer.
 [Click here to continue to Phase 2: Custom Randomizations](Phase2.md)